qusers/qsource/README.md

 	doxygen DoxygenConfigFortran

-Some basic development rules taken from the **gromacs** developers team follow.
+Some basic development rules somewhat similar to those of the **gromacs** developers team follow.

 Coding Standards